Mendocino AVA: Climate

 for Lake County for the months of April through October is 3,380 and is therefore classified at the higher range of Region II.
 In addition, the beginning of the Lake County growing season is cooler than Sonoma County, with a more rapid drop (comparatively) to winter temperatures.
 Also, annual rainfall is more variable throughout Lake County, ranging from 30.65 to 62.16 in with an average of 45.21 in.
+The USDA plant hardiness zones range from 8b to 10a.